Positioning (marketing): Perceptual mapping

 To identify suitable positions that a company or brand might occupy in a given market, analysts often turn to techniques such as perceptual mapping or correspondence analysis.
-Perceptual maps are a diagrammatic representation of consumers' mental perceptions of the relative place various brands occupy within a category.
-Traditionally perceptual mapping selects two variables that are relevant to consumers (often, but not necessarily, price and quality) and then asks a sample of the market to explain where they would place various brands in terms of the two variables.
-Results are averaged across all respondents, and results are plotted on a graph to indicate how the average member of the population views the brand that make up a category and how each of the brands relates to other brands within the same category.
-While perceptual maps with two dimensions are common, multi-dimensional maps are also used.
-A key advantage of perceptual mapping is that it can identify gaps in the market which the firm may choose to 'own.'
+Perceptual maps are diagrammatic representations of consumers' mental perceptions of the relative positions that various brands occupy within a category.
+Traditionally, perceptual mapping selects two variables that are relevant to consumers (often, but not necessarily, price and quality) and then asks a sample of the target market to indicate where they would place various brands in terms of those two variables.
+The results are averaged across all respondents and plotted on a graph to indicate how the "average" member of the population views the brands that make up a category and how each brand relates to the others within the same category.
+While two-dimensional perceptual maps are common, multidimensional maps are also used.
+A key advantage of perceptual mapping is that it can identify gaps in the market that a firm may choose to "own."